ocaml-flambda/flambda-backend/jane/doc/extensions/stack/intro.md

 ## Inference

-The examples above use the `local_` keyword to mark local allocations.
-In fact, this is not necessary, and the compiler will use local allocations by default where possible.
+The examples above use the `stack_` keyword to mark stack allocations.
+In fact, this is not necessary, and the compiler will use stack allocations by default where possible.

-The only effect of the keyword on e.g. a let binding is to change the behavior for escaping values: if the bound value looks like it escapes and therefore cannot be locally allocated, then without the keyword the compiler will allocate this value on the GC heap as usual, while with the keyword it will instead report an error.
+The only effect of the keyword on an allocation is to change the behavior for escaping values: if the allocated value looks like it escapes and therefore cannot be stack-allocated, then without the keyword the compiler will allocate this value on the GC heap as usual, while with the keyword it will instead report an error.